 What's the best place to start?

 Clearly with the detailed questions and hypotheses.
-These two orient the entire data analysis.
-So formulate as many detailed questions as necessary to answer your main question or research question.
+These two guide the entire data analysis.
+So formulate as many detailed questions as possible to answer your main question or research question.
 You can find detailed instructions and examples for the formulation of these so-called detailed questions in the Thesis Guide.

 How does the Aristolo Guide help with data evaluation for the bachelor’s or master’s thesis or dissertation?